 Why should you buy this?
 You want front and rear video surveillance for maximum safety.

 Who’s it for?
 Extra cautious drivers.

 How much will it cost? $590

 The U1000 is expensive, but it’s also the best all-around, do-it-all dash cam that safety-conscious drivers will love thanks to its second rear-facing camera lens and impressive video quality.
 The U1000 also stands out from the competition for its other features.

-The front camera records in 4K UHD resolution and has a wide, 150-degree viewing angle, while the rear camera shoots in 2K QHD and has a 156-degree lens.
+The front camera records in 4K UHD resolution and has a relatively wide, 150-degree viewing angle, while the rear camera shoots in 2K QHD and has a 156-degree lens.
 Wi-Fi connectivity, built-in GPS, and a G-sensor are also included with the U1000.
-Also, low-light recording quality is better than most because the dash cam uses a Sony Starvis image sensor.
+Also, the low-light recording quality is better than most because the dash cam uses a Sony Starvis image sensor.
 The dash cam also comes with driver-assist features, including forward collision warning, front vehicle departure warning, and lane departure warning.